jbman/occa/README.md

 npm run build
 ```

 This creates a `dist` folder with all application files.
-You can serve them with a web server of you choice.
+You can serve them with a web server of your choice.

-For development you can serve the application at http://localhost:1234 by running
+For development, you can serve the application at http://localhost:1234 by running:

 ```
 npm start